Distracted drivers caused 431 traffic deaths and thousands of injuries across Fort Worth, Texas, and the rest of the state in 2021.

 Our award-winning legal team has recovered hundreds of millions of dollars for our clients since 2007.
 Our lawyers have decades of experience representing clients in personal injury cases.
 Our founding lawyer is Board Certified in Personal Injury Trial Law in Texas.

-How Our Fort Worth Car Accident Lawyers Help You After a Distracted Driving Accident
+How Our Fort Worth Auto Accident Lawyers Help You After a Distracted Driving Accident

 Anderson Injury Lawyers has an Avvo 10.0 Superb Rating because of our exceptional customer service and dedication to our clients.
 In addition, our lead attorney is on the Top 100 Trial Lawyers list by The National Trial Lawyers.
 Our legal team fights to get you the money you deserve after a distracted driving accident when you hire us to represent you.

-When you hire our Fort Worth car accident lawyers, you can expect us to do everything necessary to protect your right to fair compensation for damages.
+When you hire our injury lawyers, you can expect us to do everything necessary to protect your right to fair compensation for damages.
 We can immediately begin to:

 - Investigate the car accident to determine fault and identify the responsible party